greekmido/drummer/README.md

 ---

--a drumm machine built with react functional components -can be operated with a mouse or a keyboard correspnded buttons -and will display the related key playing
+- a drumm machine built with react functional components
+- can be operated with a mouse or a keyboard correspnded buttons
+- and will display the related key playing

 [![live](https://img.shields.io/static/v1?label=Drummer&message=Live&color=gray&labelColor=green)](https://greekmido.github.io/drummer/)